tparchman/F21_BIOL792_coursepage/week8_python3/assignment_python3.md

 3.)
 Some practice working with DNA sequence data.
 Here we are going to process a fasta file (no60_intron_IME_data.fasta) containing DNA sequence data for 59,260 intron sequences You will need to calculate some summary information for each sequence, and to write that information to a file that you are going to create in your script.

-Instead of hardcoding the file name into your script, use `sys.argv` to open a file object from the command lineWrite to an output file **A. the id lines, B. the length of each sequence, and C. the GC content of each sequence (remember, GC content is simply the proportion of bases in a DNA sequence that are either G or C).
-Lastly have your program print to screen the number of DNA sequences (use incrementing, e.g., TotalSeq += 1, for each time you process a DNA sequence) in the no60_intron_IME_data.fasta file and the average GC content over all of the sequences.**
+Instead of hardcoding the file name into your script, use `sys.argv` to open a file object from the command lineWrite to an output file:

+**A. the id lines**

+**B. the length of each sequence**

+**C. the GC content of each sequence (remember, GC content is simply the proportion of bases in a DNA sequence that are either G or C).**

+**Lastly have your program print to screen the number of DNA sequences (use incrementing, e.g., TotalSeq += 1, for each time you process a DNA sequence) in the no60_intron_IME_data.fasta file and the average GC content over all of the sequences.**

 **Hints:**